AEA Zeus (Gen1), Challenger Standard (unshrouded), and Element Max Barrel Band Installation

 - There is a silver sharpie arrow on the inner diameter of the air tube section.
 This arrow must point toward the muzzle end of the rifle.

-- The Barrel thread protector can be on or off, off seems to aid on getting the Barrel Band slipped over the end of the barrel.
-Carefully ease the barrel band over the end of the barrel or thread protector.
-If needed, you can rotate the barrel band in a clockwise direction to assist in getting it started onto the barrel.
+- Remove the thread protector from the end of the barrel to aid in getting the Barrel Band slipped over the end of the barrel.
+Carefully ease the barrel band over the end of the barrel using a slight rocking and twisting motion.

 - Now the barrel band can be pushed evenly down the length of the barrel.